Punisher: War Zone: Critical response

-Edward Porter of the UK The Sunday Times gave the film 3 out of 5 stars, writing, "Earning an 18 certificate with its violence, the film is kids' stuff in all other respects: over-the-top shootouts, monstrous and barking-mad villains, a bumbling sidekick and so on.
+Edward Porter of the UK's Sunday Times gave the film 3 out of 5 stars, writing, "Earning an 18 certificate with its violence, the film is kids' stuff in all other respects: over-the-top shootouts, monstrous and barking-mad villains, a bumbling sidekick and so on.
 Highly enjoyable tosh."
 Movie reporter Peter Hartlaub of the San Francisco Chronicle wrote that it is the "best Punisher movie by far.
 The action is satisfying and the dark story is close to the tone of its Marvel Comics source material."

 Comedian Patton Oswalt was a vocal supporter of the film since its release, calling it "THE BEST time I've had at the movies this year."
-In October 2011, Oswalt hosted a screening of the film in Los Angeles with director Lexi Alexander, and the two discussed the film with Paul Scheer in episode 20 of his podcast How Did This Get Made?
+In October 2011, Oswalt hosted a screening of the film in Los Angeles with director Lexi Alexander, and the two discussed the film with Paul Scheer and June Diane Raphael in episode 20 of their podcast How Did This Get Made?

 Home media

 Punisher: War Zone was released on Region 1 DVD and Blu-ray on March 17, 2009.
 It was released on two different versions, a 2-disc special edition with a digital copy, and a standard version featuring both widescreen and fullscreen versions of the film.
 DVD sales for the film in North America (as of March 2010) was $14,001,953 in revenue from 576,151 units sold.

+The film was released on 4K UHD on September 25, 2018.